Feeding the world in a sustainable way is one of our most pressing challenges in the coming decades. Meat plays a

-Global meat production has increased rapidly over the past 50 years – as we see, total production has grown 4-5 fold since 1961.
+Global meat production has increased rapidly over the past 50 years – as we see, total production has more than quadrupled since 1961.
 The chart shows global meat production by region, measured in tonnes.

 Regionally, Asia is the largest meat producer, accounting for around 40-45 percent of total meat production.
 This regional distribution has changed significantly in recent decades.
 In 1961, Europe and North America were the dominant meat producers, accounting for 42 and 25 percent, respectively.
 In 1961, Asia produced only 12 percent.
 By 2013, Europe and North America’s share had fallen to 19 and 15 percent, respectively.

-This reduction in production share was despite a large increase in production in absolute terms: Europe’s meat output has approximately doubled over this period, whilst North American output has increase 2.5-fold.
+This reduction in production share was despite a large increase in production in absolute terms: Europe’s meat output has approximately doubled over this period, whilst North American output has increased 2.5-fold.
 Production increases in Asia, however, have been staggering: meat production has increased 15-fold since 1961.